Skip to the Main Content

 Hi Urs,

-What Sjoerd is doing is giving a uniform treatment of those higher cells: transformations between ω-functors, modifications between transformations, perturbations between modifications, etc., all in one shot.
+What Sjoerd is doing is giving a uniform treatment of those higher cells: transformations between ω\omega-functors, modifications between transformations, perturbations between modifications, etc., all in one shot.
 (This is purely in the strict setting, mind you.)
-Since there aren’t enough English words to describe the infinite chain of higher-dimensional cells, he just calls them ‘q-transformations’, where q=1 is the one used for transformations.
-So a q-transformation from C to D is an ω-functor
+Since there aren’t enough English words to describe the infinite chain of higher-dimensional cells, he just calls them ‘qq-transformations’, where q=1q = 1 is the one used for transformations.
+So a qq-transformation from CC to DD is an ω\omega-functor

-By the way, 2 n models the n-dimensional globe (not cube); in Sjoerd’s treatment, a globe is modeled as a cube where certain faces are degenerate.
-The reason Sjoerd lays such heavy emphasis on cubes as ω-categories is that these provide a convenient way to define the Gray tensor product on ω-categories (which are defined as certain presheaves on the category of combinatorial cubes).
+By the way, 2 n2_n models the nn-dimensional globe (not cube); in Sjoerd’s treatment, a globe is modeled as a cube where certain faces are degenerate.
+The reason Sjoerd lays such heavy emphasis on cubes as ω\omega-categories is that these provide a convenient way to define the Gray tensor product on ω\omega-categories (which are defined as certain presheaves on the category of combinatorial cubes).

 Let me know if there was something you asked which I missed – hope this helps.